 In 1970, the De Tomaso Pantera made its public debut at the New York Motor Show where it attracted a lot of attention.
 The Pantera featured Italian styling but had the horsepower of an American car.
 It was stunning as well as incredibly fast.

-Now, Ringbrothers’ ADRNLN It is powered by a Wegner Motorsports LS3 that delivers a robust 600-horsepower via a ZF five-speed gearbox from Bowler Performance Transmissions.
+Now, Ringbrothers’ ADRNLN It is powered by a dynamic Wegner Motorsports LS3 engine that is tuned to deliver a robust 600 horsepower of max output, as sent to the wheels via a ZF five-speed gearbox from Bowler Performance Transmissions.
 Gear changes are handled by a B&M shifter.
 A couple of Flowmaster stainless steel mufflers create the famous roar of the Pantera while it runs smoothly due to its use of Royal Purple synthetic oils.

 Mike and Jim Ring said that the 1971 Pantera that they had worked on was in bad shape.
 Cancer victim Randy Brickle had owned the car but he died before the shop that was working on the De Tomaso could finish the project.
 His wife Cheryl felt it was her duty to make her husband’s dream come true.
-He approached Ringbrothers after she got a referral from a friend to go to them. [source: Ringbrothers]
+He approached Ringbrothers after she got a referral from a friend to go to them.

 In the 2012 SEMA Show, a Ford Mustang GT built by Ringbrothers was displayed.
 Wrapped in custom ‘waterborne’ paint, this Mustang GT is powered by a supercharged 5.0-liter V8 engine.
 It boasts of a carbon fiber kit, Baer brakes and suspension upgrades.